As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Thermal Springs “Kaďa” Liptovský Ján

 - Thermal Crater in Vyšné Ružbachy

 Are you a fan of chilling in hot thermal water and enjoy these peaceful moments?
-Well, then the Slovakia will be the great option for your holiday!
+Well, then Slovakia will be a great option for your holiday!

 You can find thermal aquaparks almost everywhere.
-The most of Slovak thermal aquaparks is located in central Slovakia, in the area around High and Low Tatras.
+Most Slovak thermal aquaparks are located in central Slovakia, in the area around High and Low Tatras.
 I will tell you more about the best thermal parks in Slovakia in the section below.

 The source of water for the Tatralandia aquapark is a thermal spring springing from a depth of more than 2500 meters, which is rich in silicon dioxide, strontium, boron, fluorides, and potassium.
 The water temperature in the thermal pools ranges from 30°C to 40°C.

 And what you can expect when you visit Tatralandia?
 Here are the highlights:

 - 14 pools